Everything that changes in France from January 2017

 Rise in gas prices

-At an average of 5%, the hike is a quite a significant one and will equate to around €55 added on to the yearly gas bill.
+At an average of 5 percent, the hike is a quite a significant one and will equate to around €55 added on to the yearly gas bill.

 Diesel tax goes up but petrol tax comes down